jeffrey-l-turner/syssetup/README.md

 Note: shell request will fail but message will show "Authentication succeeded (publickey)."

-Logout of shell and log back in to properly setup environment.
+Logout of shell and log back in to properly setup environment. execute ~/.git_template/config.sh to finish setting up git in the new shell.

 See also http://github.com/jeffrey-l-turner/dotfiles